TriDni/Munin2Canopsis/README.md

 Second step is to select resource (Munin's plugin) among list available.
 Last step is to select a begin and end datetime period (if you let these field empty, all data will be injected to Canopsis).

+Warning : You have to wait 5-10 minutes to see changes in Canopsis Web UI.